SixArm/sixarm-company-consulting-agreement/README.md

 Consultant is not responsible for any changes made by anyone other than consultant or consultant's authorized agent(s).

+Note about authorized agent(s): For example, Client and Consultant may want to work with a third-party who is fully qualified, such as an expert or vendor.
+The Client and Consultant may choose to authorize that person to make changes such that the Consultant continues to be responsible for the changes.
+An area where this kind of effect can come up in practice is with high performance systems such as high-security servers or high-optimization databases, when Client and Consultant want to get help from an expert or vendor, and want the vendor's changes to become part of the Work.

 ### 4.6 Reservation of rights